 - Agents must not initiate contact with potential clients with unsolicited messages through social media such as Facebook Messenger.

 - Don’t discuss plan benefits or any cost sharing/other details of the plan or engage in discussion about a member’s personal health information.

 Agents are required to report social media pages to the MA-PD/Part D carriers, akin to reporting their other websites.

 - If you are listing carrier names or logos, you need carrier approval, and response time is often long and tough to get

 - Identify yourself as an insurance agent or independent insurance agent

-- Do not give off the impression that you are part of the federal government or state government
+- Do not give the impression that you are connected, endorsed or accredited by the state or federal government

-- MA guidelines do not apply if using business card in the traditional sense.
-But, if you post your business card like an ad in the newspaper or use it as a marketing piece than CMS marketing guidelines do apply.
-The business card may not be attached, i.e. stapled or paper clipped, to CMS approved marketing pieces or enrollment forms.
-It can be included in the envelope, though
+- If you post your business card displaying it like an ad in the newspaper or use it as an advertising piece then CMS Medicare Communications and Marketing guidelines do apply.
+The business card may be attached, with a single piece of tape or a single staple to CMS approved marketing pieces.

-***The SMS Compliance Department is happy to review agent proposed marketing materials and/or act as a conduit to submit to the carrier for review and approval.
+***The SMS Compliance Team is happy to review any agent created communication materials and/or act as a conduit to submit them to the carrier for review and use.
 Send inquiries to: firstname.lastname@example.org**